 Many users believe that controllers installed in buildings and factories are protected better than home gadgets.
 They are wrong.
 Today, I will show you how to hack programmable logic controllers using a Linux-based computer.
 A Linx-150 automation…

-Hide-and-seek with Windows 10.
+CONTINUE READING 🡒 Hide-and-Seek with Windows 10.
 Testing spyware and privacy protection tools

 Over four years have passed since the release of Windows 10, and throughout this entire period, user data have been 'leaking' to Microsoft servers.
 The problem has been further exacerbated by Microsoft repeatedly forcing a reset of…